SpongeBob SquarePants season 8: Production

 The season's executive producers were series creator Stephen Hillenburg and Paul Tibbitt, who also acted as the series' showrunner.
-Due to the success of the show, the New York Daily News reported that Nickelodeon picked up SpongeBob SquarePants for an eighth season on December 14, 2009, during the year which the show was celebrating its tenth anniversary on television.
-Brown Johnson, president of animation for Nickelodeon and MTVN Kids & Family Group, announced the renewal of the series.
-The season was ordered with 26 episodes, that would bring the total number of episodes for the series to 178.
-With its episode count of 178, SpongeBob SquarePants surpassed Rugrats in episodes, it became the sixth Nickelodeon series with most episodes.
-Johnson said "After a decade on our air, SpongeBob has emerged as one of the most beloved and popular characters in television history.
-Audiences of all ages have fallen in love with this show and we're delighted to be serving up additional original episodes to our viewers for many years."
+On December 15, 2009, Nickelodeon announced that it had picked up SpongeBob SquarePants for an eighth season, during the year which the show was celebrating its tenth anniversary on television; the New York Daily News reported a day before that it was picked up for an additional 26 episodes.
+The season's episode order would bring the total number of episodes for the series to 178, surpassing Rugrats in episodes.
+The season premiered with the episodes "A Friendly Game" and "Oral Report" on March 26, 2011.

-Nickelodeon President Cyma Zarghami said "There are a bunch of different theories about SpongeBob.
-You can't dismiss the fact that it is a creatively excellent property.
-It's a character of good, positive energy.
-It came at a time when people wanted something more positive."
-On March 26, 2011, the season premiered with the "A Friendly Game" and "Oral Report".
 "A Friendly Game" was written by Casey Alexander, Zeus Cervas and Steven Banks, with Tom Yasumi serving as animation director.
 "Oral Report" was written by Alexander, Cervas and Dani Michaeli, and the animation was directed by Alan Smart.

 Animation was handled overseas in South Korea at Rough Draft Studios.
 In 2012, Nickelodeon produced and debuted "It's a SpongeBob Christmas!", the first full-length episode of the series that was produced in stop motion animation.
 Mark Caballero, Seamus Walsh, and Christopher Finnegan of Screen Novelties animated it, and Caballero and Walsh also served as its directors.
 Production on the episode began in October 2011 at Los Angeles, California.
 According to Finnegan, it took about five months to shoot, with a couple of months on either end for research and development and post.
 Animation directors credited with episodes in the eighth season included Caballero, Andrew Overtoom, Alan Smart, Walsh, and Tom Yasumi.
 Episodes were written by a team of writers, which consisted of Alexander, Banks, Luke Brookshier, Nate Cash, Marc Ceccarelli, Cervas, Sean Charmatz, Andrew Goodman, Derek Iversen, Mr. Lawrence, Michaeli, Richard Pursel, Aaron Springer, Paul Tibbitt, and Vincent Waller.
 The season was storyboarded by Alexander, Brookshier, Cash, Ceccarelli, Cervas, Charmatz, Springer, and Waller.
 This is the last season to be produced in standard definition.